srobertfdo/assignment/README.md

 ### Message broker

-[Rabbit MQ](https://www.rabbitmq.com/) user for communication between services.
+[Rabbit MQ](https://www.rabbitmq.com/) used for communication between services.
 It is one of the most popular message brokers that run on top of Advanced Message Queuing Protocol (AMQP).
 There are four main components forming AMQP protocol: Publisher, Exchange, Queue, Consumer.

 Our application uses the Exchange method Direct for communication.
 We can also configure it in our applications.
 I have used [amqplib]() npm package to implement Rabbit MQ.
 Here Service one will be Publisher and Service two will be a consumer.